JarvisSan22/SDS-011-Python/AQ/readme.md

 sudo reboot
 ```

-Contrab works well with the BLINKT as you can see its working
+Running from start up works well with the BLINKT as you can see its working from the colors